gregnordin/notes_to_self/tools.md

         - png file
         - D3.js
     - Interactive 2D - webpage
+        - Bokeh with Panel or matplotlib with ipywidgets
         - D3.js looks promising, but must use javascript/html/css.
 See [Hua's example for measured absorber spectra](https://nanomicro.byu.edu:3456/maingroup/12839)
         - In principle, this can be integrated directly into markdown files (?)
     - Animated 2D - kind of have to do this in a browser